nightingaleproject/vital_records_fhir_messaging_ig/README.md

 # Vital Records FHIR Messaging FHIR Implementation Guide

-Vital records jurisdictions submit information on deaths in their jurisdiction to the U.S. National Center for Health Statistics (NCHS).
+Vital records jurisdictions submit information on deaths and births in their jurisdiction to the U.S. National Center for Health Statistics (NCHS).
 For each submission, NCHS codes all causes of death, races, and ethnicities and returns the information to the submitter.
-Similarly, jurisdictions submit information on births and fetal deaths to NCHS, and NCHS codes causes of fetal death, races and ethnicities.

-The [Vital Records Death Reporting (VRDR)](http://hl7.org/fhir/us/vrdr/) and [Birth and Fetal Death Reporting (BFDR)](http://hl7.org/fhir/us/fhir-bfdr/) FHIR IGs specifies how to represent the information sent from vital records jurisdictions to NCHS using FHIR documents.
-It does not specify how such data is exchanged nor how the coding information is represented and returned to the submitter.
+The [Vital Records Death Reporting (VRDR)](https://hl7.org/fhir/us/vrdr/) and [Birth and Fetal Death (BFDR)](https://hl7.org/fhir/us/bfdr/) specify how to represent the information sent from vital records jurisdictions to NCHS using FHIR documents.
+They do not specify how such data is exchanged nor how the coding information is represented and returned to the submitter.

-[FHIR Messaging](http://hl7.org/fhir/messaging.html) defines how to use FHIR in a message exchange scenario.
+[FHIR Messaging](https://hl7.org/fhir/messaging.html) defines how to use FHIR in a message exchange scenario.
 This document describes the use of FHIR Messaging for:

-1. Submission of VRDR documents from vital records jurisdictions to NCHS, and
+1. Submission of vital records documents (birth, death, and fetal death) from vital records jurisdictions to NCHS, and
-2. Return of coded causes of death, race, and ethnicity information from NCHS to vital records jurisdictions.
+2. Return of coded content (e.g., causes of death, race and ethnicity, industry and occupation) information from NCHS to vital records jurisdictions.

 ## Relationship to Previous Work
 This FHIR Implementation Guide supersedes a previous description of the Vital Records FHIR Messaging interface that can be found [here](https://github.com/nightingaleproject/vital_records_fhir_messaging).
 All maintenance of content since November 2021 is taking place in this document only.